 - 1. Write a purpose statement for your system. - 2.
-Design data to represent the relevant information in the system. - 3.
+Design data to represent the relevant information in the world. - 3.
 Make a wishlist of main functions.
 Write down their contracts and purpose statements. - 4.
 Design the individual functions.
-Maintain a wishlist of functions you will need to write.
+Maintain a wishlist (or wishtree) of functions you will need to write.